PolySync/polysync-core-cpp-examples/LogSessionImport/README.md

-### HelloWorld
+### LogSessionImport
-This code is part of a tutorial in which we demonstrate the basics of connecting to the PolySync bus to allow you to read and write information.
+This example demonstrates how to use the PolySync Log Session Transfer API to import a previously exported log session to a new distributed system

 ### Hardware requirements